ASUWebPlatforms/webspark-upstream/web/modules/webspark/webspark_cropper_theme/README.md

 #### Theme library info alter

-Requirements for ASU involve modifying the core seven theme dialog.css.
+Requirements for ASU involve modifying the core Claro theme dialog.css.
 These are minor modifications to display the close button differently, for example.
 The css, dialog-overrides.css, is stored in the css folder of the module.
 If alterations are required to the dialog.css they should be made here for the backend theme.